 One of the most potent and also toxic issues at the heart of the EU debate is the issue of unchecked immigration from other EU countries.
 Although it’s not clear what rules would be imposed on limiting EU workers in the UK, the implications for the UK events industry on the restriction of free movement of EU workers could be huge in the event of a vote to leave.

-“All venues rely on transient staff, particularly from the EU,” points out Will Poole, events and compliance manager at Troxy, who sees a Brexit vote leading to a diminishing talent pool and rising costs.
+'All venues rely on transient staff, particularly from the EU,' points out Will Poole, events and compliance manager at Troxy, who sees a Brexit vote leading to a diminishing talent pool and rising costs.

 Politics and Pragmatism

-I think it’s worth pointing out at this point how the tension between politics and pragmatism are the driving force at the heart of this debate.
+I think it’s worth pointing out at this point how the tension between politics and pragmatism is the driving force at the heart of this debate.
 It’s hard to digest facts when the EU question, in which we all get a say, goes to the heart of many people’s political convictions and their notion of British sovereignty and independence.
 That this debate crosses the party political divide is also clear, as the huge rift it has caused in the Conservative party has shown us.
 Divisions amongst Labour are less severe and fractious but are still there.

 Although the level of contentious and tenuous claim and counter claim hasn’t exactly helped people digest the facts, for many voters gut feeling will trump any dispassionate rational assimilation of the facts.
-That being said the level of debate has been lamentable and it’s clear that many people still haven’t made up their minds and are fed up with the lack of clarity.
+That being said, the level of debate has been lamentable and it’s clear that many people still haven’t made up their minds and are fed up with the lack of clarity.

-I wanted to end this article by clarifying my own position which is for Britain to remain in the EU.
+I wanted to end this article by clarifying my own position, which is for Britain to remain in the EU.
 Although this stance is a personal one, I do believe it is one shared by many of my colleagues at Outsourced Events.
 The EU is far from a perfect institution but voting to leave it will not set us free from the shackles of Brussels regulation as so many Brexiteers insist.
 Indeed, we will be as tied to the principle of the free movement of EU citizens if we wish to continue to trade in the Common Market.
 To conceive of us not being in the Common Market carries with it so much uncertainty that it just seems too hard to contemplate.

 I believe any future for the UK outside of the world’s largest trading block would not be a rosy one for the events industry.
-I think Rick Stainton, MD of Smyle, puts it best.”The UK events industry has huge interdependence on the EU in terms of trade, travel and talent – is it worth trying to unravel that for a possible but unqualified longer-term gain?”
+I think Rick Stainton, MD of Smyle, puts it best.
+'The UK events industry has huge interdependence on the EU in terms of trade, travel and talent - is it worth trying to unravel that for a possible but unqualified longer-term gain?'